cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 })
 ```

-If you're familiar with native Promises the Cypress `.then()` works the same way.
+If you're familiar with {% url 'native Promises' https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises %} the Cypress `.then()` works the same way.
 You can continue to nest more Cypress commands inside of the `.then()`.

 Each nested command has access to the work done in previous commands.
 This ends up reading very nicely.